YevhenZvieriev/magento-logs/README.md

 To avoid mixing, I did it as follows:

-First, the logs from the first file are displayed, then after `Ctrl + C` you can see the real-time logs from the other file(s)
+First, the logs from the first file are displayed, then after `Ctrl + C` you can see the real-time logs from the other file(s).

 https://github.com/YevhenZvieriev/magento-logs/assets/43544955/1b723ae4-c60d-4712-95f5-9dfb8ab4fdc3